-Only the gammaCore noninvasive vagus nerve stimulator is approved by Health Canada as a Class II device (license No. 89472).26 The device is approved for the acute treatment and prevention of cluster headache in adults, as well as for the acute treatment and prevention of migraine headache in adolescents (age 12 years and older) and adults.25
+Only the gammaCore noninvasive vagus nerve stimulator is approved by Health Canada as a Class II device (license No. 89472).
+The device is approved for the acute treatment and prevention of cluster headache in adults, as well as for the acute treatment and prevention of migraine headache in adolescents (age 12 years and older) and adults.

 The gammaCore device is approved for the treatment and prevention of cluster headache and migraine by the US Food and Drug Administration (FDA); however, it is limited to adjunctive use for the prevention of cluster headache, and it specifies only acute treatment for episodic cluster headache.
 The FDA has also approved the device for the treatment of hemicrania continua and paroxysmal hemicrania.
 In the European Union, gammaCore is has a CE mark for the acute treatment and prevention of primary headache.
-Beauty of the treatment and prevention of primary headache.